devotedmikae/devotedmikae/README.md

   <summary> ✦ DNIs </summary>

 Basic dni criterias..
 If you are problematic, bigoted, rude or have a bad reputation, do not approach me.
+I also do not forgive: once trust is broken, you're out.
 </details>